MSRG/HyperLedgerLab/docs/HowToUse.md

     * What will happen ?
         * It will delete Fabric Blockchain on kubernetes with command: `ansible-playbook -i inventory/blockchain/hosts.ini -v blockchain_delete.yaml`
         * `crypto_config` and `channel_artifacts` will be deleted as well
+    * If you want to force delete the kubernetes pods and namespaces replace hyperledger/roles/network_setup/files/delete_k8s_blockchain.py with the force_delete_k8s_blockchain.py file in the same folder.
+    * If there are node dependency issues when deleting and restarting a fabric network, run comman: `rm -rf node_modules`

 7. Benchmarking: Get chaincode metrics:
     * Run Command: `./scripts/get_metrics.sh <chaincode>`